supervisely-ecosystem/serve-selfreformer/README.md

 ## How To Run

-1. Start the application
+1. Start the application from Ecosystem
 2. Open the app in your browser

 <img src="https://user-images.githubusercontent.com/31512713/228268903-959167de-1097-437a-a609-c6c514803ff2.png" width="66%"/>

-3. Choose the model you want to serve *(there is only one yet)*
+3. Select the model you want to deploy *(there is only one yet)*
 4. Click **"SERVE"** button.
-5. That's it!
+5. ✅ That's it!
 Now you can use other apps with your model.

 ## Related Apps

-You can use served model in next Supervisely Applications ⬇️
+You can use deployed model in the following Supervisely Applications ⬇️

 - [Apply NN to Images Project](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset) - app allows to play with different inference options and visualize predictions in real time.
 Once you choose inference settings you can apply model to all images in your project to visually analyse predictions and perform automatic data pre-labeling.
     <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/nn-image-labeling/project-dataset" src="https://i.imgur.com/M2Tp8lE.png" height="70px" margin-bottom="20px"/>